-Heat-loving sugarcane plant propagation is through vegetative breeding.
-This important economic crop does not reproduce easily with seed and harvest time would take far too long if grown with that method.
+Heat-loving sugarcane plant propagation is done through vegetative breeding.
+This important economic crop does not reproduce easily with seed, and harvest time would take far too long if grown with that method.
 Growing new sugarcanes rapidly through seed canes is the preferred method.
 Knowing how to propagate sugarcane relies upon not only the canes selected but temperature, site selection and water.

 Sugarcane Propagation Methods

 Sugarcane is a true grass and can grow up to 12 feet in height (3.6 m.) tall.
 It is a perennial plant and is harvested every 12 months.
 Sugarcane needs plenty of heat, water and fertilizer and grows rapidly.
 Canes are peeled for use and are a supply of one of the most sought-after sugar sources.